-This month, we’re focusing on health care.
-Jobs in this industry are wide-ranging.
+This month, we’re focusing on health care — an industry that has gained popularity in the last few years; so popular that there is even super detailed content about the best shoes for male nurses.
+That said, jobs in this industry are wide-ranging.
 From healthcare facility management to surgeons and nurses, the industry is filled with professionals of all levels of opportunity.

 Examining only the concentration of health care jobs across the country, one metro area stands head and shoulders above the rest: Durham-Chapel Hill, NC.
 The area, smack dab in the middle of “The Research Triangle,” is home to three major universities (Duke, UNC, and NC State), one of the country’s largest research centers, and UNC Health Care, so it’s perhaps unsurprising that 99.4 jobs out of every 1,000 are in health care.